Best Farrier School Training – Arkansas Horseshoeing School

 “One of Paul’s recent graduates lives near me and helps us on occasion.
 He definitely received a strong foundation at AHS, from work ethic to sound fundamentals of Farriery.”

-Jacey Broussard, CF, owner JC’s Hoofcare and a graduate of our school.
+Jacey Broussard, CF, owner of JC’s Hoofcare and a graduate of our school.

 ** See more student feedback here